learn-co-curriculum/phase-3-intro-to-sinatra/README.md

-While this example of setting up an API just to do math is certainly not the most practical, being able to set up dynamic routes and access data via the params hash will become incredibly useful once we start working with Active Record models — for instance, we could set up a route that returns a specific `Game` from the `games` table, formatted as JSON, using very similar code as
+While this example of setting up an API just to do math is certainly not the most practical, being able to set up dynamic routes and access data via the params hash will become incredibly useful once we start working with Active Record models.
+For instance, we could set up a route that returns a specific `Game` from the `games` table, formatted as JSON, using very similar code to what we used above:
-above:

 ```rb
 get '/games/:id' do